iBioGen/iBioGen/README.md

 **NB:** The first time you run `sim_tree()` there is a little housekeeping which can take ~5 minutes.
 This only happens once.

-## Command Line standalone version
+## Command line standalone version
 The iBioGen package also exists as a standalone command line utility written in python.
 The CLI provides a number of benefits including massive parallelization.